mylife-home/mylife-home-main/README.md

   - deploy
     - online (one shot comme ui mettre toute la conf a jour d un coup?)
     - as recipe files for direct config in image
-  - refresh toolbox
-    - from online entities
-    - from deploy config?
 - setup gitconvex

 # Notes